Graduate Requirements

 Voice

-A live audition or virtual audition for those residing more than 250 miles from Denton is recommended for entering graduate performance students.
+A live audition is recommended for entering graduate performance students.
 A video screening recording is required to determine advancement in the audition process.
 Review screening recording information.
 Audition repertoire requirements for the screening recording are the same as the audition.
 The screening recording will be uploaded as part of your on-line College of Music application.
 All repertoire should be memorized with the exception of oratorio arias, if applicable.

 For the screening, applicants may utilize either pre-recorded piano tracks or live piano accompaniment.